Public university graduates, rejoice!

 In a February, 2014 article, The New York Times referenced a number of lawsuits pending against private, for-profit colleges, noting, "Though they vary widely in quality, for-profit schools have drawn scrutiny in recent years for aggressive recruiting, high prices, low graduation rates and heavy borrowing by students who often have poor job prospects afterward."
 (In one recent decision reported by The Washington Post, a federal judge ordered for-profit Corinthian Colleges to pay $550 million to the Consumer Financial Protection Bureau, "resolving a year-long lawsuit against the for-profit chain for allegedly steering students into predatory loans.")

 Combine these shady reputations with a poor return on investment, and you'd be wise to think carefully about attending a for-profit college.
+For these reasons, we've decided to remove for-profit private colleges from our rankings.

 But if you graduated from a public institution, wear your public school's sweatshirt with even greater pride!
 Odds are, when it comes to the ROI on your college tuition, you have a leg up on the private competition.